-The Hurontario District includes the Downtown's highest concentration of existing office uses, providing the foundation for new office development in the short term.
+The Hurontario District permits a mix of commercial and residential uses and includes the Downtown's highest concentration of existing office uses, providing the foundation for new office development in the short term.
 The district has the potential to increase the amount of office space through new development and intensification of existing sites.
+In order to improve connectivity through large blocks within the District and achieve urban design objectives, additional private roads and pedestrian easements with public easements may be required through the development application process.

-Robert Speck Station Area
+Robert Speck Stop Area

-4.3.6.1 This station serves the concentration of office at Robert Speck Parkway and Hurontario Street and future office development along City Centre Drive.
+4.3.6.1 This stop serves the concentration of office at Robert Speck Parkway and Hurontario Street and future office development along City Centre Drive.